michaeljmuller/plexstack/README.md

 RADARR_PORT=9993
 ```

-You should set the UID and GID to be your user's UID and GID (which you can find with the `id` command).
+★ Set the UID and GID to be your user's UID and GID (which you can find with the `id` command).

-Set TZ to be your local time zone.
+★ Set TZ to be your local time zone.

-PLEXSTACK_HOME should be the working directory where you cloned this repository.
+★ PLEXSTACK_HOME should be the working directory where you cloned this repository.

 You can leave the ports alone, or change them if you're already using those ports for something else on your host.

 # Start the servers

-While in PLEXSTACK_HOME, enter the following command to start the servers:
+★ While in PLEXSTACK_HOME, enter the following command to start the servers:

 ```
 docker compose up -d